tim-smart/effect-io-ai/effect/Schedule-dayOfMonth.md

 # dayOfMonth

-Cron-like schedule that recurs every specified `day` of month.
-Won't recur on months containing less days than specified in `day` param.
+Creates a schedule that recurs on a specific day of the month.

-It triggers at zero hour of the day.
-Producing a count of repeats: 0, 1, 2.
+**Details**

+This schedule triggers at midnight on the specified day of each month.
+It will not execute in months that have fewer days than the given day.
+For example, if the schedule is set to run on the 31st, it will not execute in months with only 30 days.

+The schedule produces a count of executions, starting at 0 and incrementing with each recurrence.

-NOTE: `day` parameter is validated lazily.
-Must be in range 1...31.
+The `day` parameter is validated lazily, meaning errors may only be detected when the schedule is executed.

 To import and use `dayOfMonth` from the "Schedule" module: